Absolucy/nanorand-rs/README.md

 # nanorand

-`nanorand` is a Rust crate, meant for fast, high-level, zero-dependency random number generation.
+`nanorand` is a Rust crate, meant for fast  random number generation with **zero required dependencies**.

 ## Examples